Skip to main content

 • Checking three players simultaneously:

-Pieces become “dead” (grey) when a player is eliminated.
-Capturing dead pieces does not award any points.
+Pieces become 'dead' (grey) when a player is eliminated.
+Capturing dead pieces does not earn points.

-The game is finished when three players have been eliminated.
+• The game ends when three players are eliminated.

-When a player resigns or times out, their army will become “dead” but their King remains "live" and will continue to move at random until checkmated or stalemated.
+• When a player resigns or times out, their army becomes 'dead,' but their King remains 'live' and moves randomly until checkmated or stalemated.
 Points for stalemated resigned kings are shared.

-The last remaining player will be given +20 (or 40) for each live king (except his own) left on the board.
+• The last remaining player receives +20 (or 40) points for each live king (except their own) left on the board.

-In case of insufficient material, 3-fold repetition or the 50-move rule, the remaining players receive +10 points each.
+• In cases of insufficient material, threefold repetition, or the 50-move rule, remaining players receive +10 points each.

-A disconnected player has 60 seconds to reconnect before being forfeit on time.
+• A disconnected player has 60 seconds to reconnect before being forfeited on time.

 Solo

-Solo games are Free-for-All games that are rated winner-takes-all (WTA), which means only the winner gains (Solo) rating, and 2nd-4th lose equally.
+Solo games are Free-for-All games rated as winner-takes-all (WTA), meaning only the winner gains (Solo) rating, and the second through fourth place lose equally.

 Variants